 10. Can an employer with a public-facing business, prevent employees from wearing a surgical mask or respirator?

-Korean law does not address this point in general (except for limited areas such as daycare centers, nursing centers, prisons, etc.), so an employer could technically prohibit employees from wearing surgical masks or respirators.
-But, wearing such masks is common in South Korea, and could be considered a valid social distancing measure to help protect an employee’s health.
-Therefore, it would be prudent to allow employees to wear masks.
+Korean law does not address this point in general (except for limited areas such as daycare centers nursing centers, prisons, etc.), so an employer could technically prohibit employees from wearing surgical masks or respirators.
+But, wearing such masks is common in South Korea.
+Moreover, such a prohibition may increase the risk of claims that the employer is not adopting sufficient social distancing precautions or that the employer is failing to adequately protect employees’ health, which may lead to a series of civil claims by the employees.
+So, it would be prudent to allow wearing masks.

 11. What if an employee requests to wear some type of mask as an accommodation?